martinmugnier/martinmugnier.github.io/_pages/about.md

 ## News
 *Upcoming events:*
-- June 3 to 5, 2021: I will give a talk at the 2021 Africa Meeting of the Econometric Society (AFES 2021)
+- June 3-5, 2021: I will give a talk at the 2021 Africa Meeting of the Econometric Society (AFES 2021)
 - June 22-25, 2021: I will give an online talk at the 2021 IAAE conference
 - June 25-27, 2021: I will give an online talk at the 2021 Asian Meeting of the Econometric Society (AMES2021)
 - July 1-3, 2021: I will give an online talk at the 2021 China Meeting of the Econometric Society (CMES 2021, virtual)